visahaarala/visahaarala/README.md

 - 🌱 Now I'm studying Tailwind CSS
 - 🚜 In the near future I think I'll take a look at D3 & Rust

-I have a couple of project ideas for serving our society.
-I'll get to those hopefully soon.

 <!---
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...